qiangxu1996/AppiumCoverage/README.md

-# AppiumCoverage
+# Appium Coverage

-An Appium server for Android to generate JaCoCo coverage data
+An Appium server for Android to generate JaCoCo coverage data.

+This server app has zero runtime dependency, which eliminates the possibility of dependency conflict between this test driver and the target app, as both apps share the same classpath.

 ## Build